Difference Between Short Term and Long Term Memory

 1. Short-term memory is the temporary storage of information that lasts a few seconds to a minute.
 In contrast, long-term memory is the more permanent information storage that can last from minutes to a lifetime.

-2. Short-term memory has a limited capacity and typically holds 5 to 9 items, while long-term memory has a seemingly unlimited capacity.
+2. Short-term memory has a limited capacity and holds 5 to 9 items, while long-term memory has a seemingly unlimited capacity.

 3. The process of encoding, storage, and retrieval differs between short-term and long-term memory, with rehearsal and meaningful associations playing a significant role in transferring information from short-term to long-term memory.